-When you look into CRM software take note of what training resources are available.
-The biggest problem dealerships have implementing CRMs is a lack of consistent use from all staff.
+When you look into CRM software, take note of what training resources are available.
+The biggest problem dealerships have in implementing CRMs is a lack of consistent use from all staff.
 You want something robust, but also something new salespeople can pick up quickly.
 A complicated system with features you don’t need will hinder use.

 Dealer Marketing Tip #3: Create a Video Commercial

 Auto dealerships have long known the benefits of creating a quirky TV commercial.
-Virtually no other industry matches all the memorable, funny, oddball commercials that car salespeople come up with.
+Virtually, no other industry matches all the memorable, funny, oddball commercials that car salespeople come up with.

 The goal of these commercials is generally to create a memorable brand image.
 You want car shoppers to remember you before they walk onto your lot.
 For example:

 If this isn’t your speed, you can just do a traditional introduction:

 You can also communicate your value proposition quickly with video to give people a sense of what it’s like to work with your business.

 Assume that there is another dealership with the same car and the same price as you.
 What reasons do you give leads to choose you?
 That is what your video should communicate.